sofency/sofency/README.md

 - 🔭 I’m currently studying in ZhengZhou University majoring in AI
 - 🌱 I’m currently learning more on C++、JAVA and Deep Learning
 - 💬 Ask me about **JAVA, C++, Python, Git and Vue**
-- ⚡ Fun fact: Big Fan of the :zap: emoji
+- ⚡ I wanna be a machine learning engineer

 -------
 <!-- GitHub 数据统计 -->